-2023 KBF Challenge Series300+ opportunities for advancement in competition at national or state/province levels
+2024 KBF State Challenge Series300+ opportunities for advancement in competition at national or state/province levels

 KBF Challenges provide KBF Members opportunities to compete in places and times most convenient to them.
 They are catch-photo-release (CPR) online competitions using an online tournament management system called Fishing Chaos

-• Top four (4) scores from 2023 KBF State Challenge Series Powered By Dakota Lithium month long online events (600 points max at each, totaling 2,400 max, with 6-point decrement per step down in ranking per place).
-State Champions will be determined by the highest combined four scores and if needed ties will be broken by the competitor that finishes the highest in the KBF Challenge Series Championship.
+• Top three (3) scores from 2024 KBF State Challenge Series Powered By Dakota Lithium month long online events (600 points max at each, totaling 1,800 max, with 6-point decrement per step down in ranking per place).
+State Champions will be determined by the highest combined three scores and if needed ties will be broken by the competitor that finishes the highest in the KBF Challenge Series Championship.

-KBF AmBASSador MEMBERSHIP REQUIRED: JOIN HERE (PREMIUM or LIFETIME Members are also eligible)
+MEMBERSHIP REQUIRED: JOIN HERE (Minimum Membership Level is AmBASSador.
+PREMIUM/LIFETIME Members are also eligible)

 Concurrent Events: KBF Members may submit the same photo of a fish they catch in concurrent KBF competitions (two bordering states with reciprocal fishing license agreements, a KBF TRAIL Series Tournament, KBF AmBASSador Series events, for example).
 While most opt to compete in only one state or region at a time, KBF Members have been known to compete in multiple states or provinces during the same month—as well as in several KBF TRAIL or AmBASSador Series Tournaments.